 However, according to the FDA, DHA has not been proven safe for ingestion or inhalation.
 So take precautions when choosing a salon.
 If the salon does not offer protection for your eyes, mouth, nose, and ears while you are in the spray-on tanning booth, go somewhere else.

 In addition hormone changes during and soon after pregnancy often affect gum tissue leading to a condition known as “pregnancy gingivitis”—swollen, tender, and sometimes bleeding gums.
-The bleach in tooth whiteners can aggravate this condition.
+The bleach in teeth whiteners can aggravate this condition.
 To keep your smile bright during your pregnancy, ensure good oral hygiene: brushing, flossing, and keeping up with scheduled dental visits.

 Alcohol should be restricted to less than 2 glasses of wine per week, especially in the first trimester.

-Book a Skype consultation and long distance online weight management (through WhatsApp) with our clinical dietician Mr. Koidis , who is based in London.
-He will take you through everything you need as far as it regards your weight management in pregnancy and not only.
+Book a Skype consultation and long-distance online weight management (through WhatsApp) with our clinical dietician Mr. Koidis , who is based in London.
+He can supervise your diet and weight and guide you throughout your pregnancy.